-Student support services can assist with a wide variety of problems.
-They can be found in the Students' Union Building, by phoning extension 2020 or email sss@st-andrews.ac.uk.
+Student services can assist with a wide variety of problems.
+The advice and support centre (ASC) can be found at 79 North St or by phoning extension 2020 or email theasc@st-andrews.ac.uk.

 Importantly, the following may also be able to help: